-Information for Patients Referred to UW Hospital and Clinics Emergency Department
+Information for Patients Referred to the University Hospital BerbeeWalsh Emergency Department

 Parking is available in the ramp at the Emergency Department's entrance.
 If you go through the gate, please bring your ticket inside with you.